zackees/fastled-wasm/README.md

 # Revisions

+  * 1.0.14 - For non significant changes (comments, whitespace) in C++/ino/*.h files, compilation is skipped.
+This significantly reduces load on the server and prevents unnecessary local client browser refreshes.
   * 1.0.13 - Increase speed of local compiles by running the server version of the compiler so it can keep it's cache and not have to pay docker startup costs because now it's a persistant server until exit.
   * 1.0.12 - Added suppport for compile modes.
 Pass in `--release`, `--quick`, `--debug` for different compile options.
 We also support `--profile` to profile the build process.
   * 1.0.11 - `--web` compile will automatically be enabled if the local build using docker fails.
   * 1.0.10 - Watching files is now available for `--web`